Results Index

 Kuntz had marked his first full game of the tournament by scoring Germany's equaliser, after previously starting the first game and twice appearing as a substitute.

-Moller was Germany's captain for the night in the absence of the injured top scorer and penalty taker, Klinsmann.
+Möller was Germany's captain for the night in the absence of the injured top scorer and penalty taker, Klinsmann.
 He had started all five games and completed his third and last, for, like Reuter, a second yellow card was to end his tournament prematurely.
-Moller had scored in Germany's opening game against the Czech Republic and had helped Borussia Dortmund retain the German League Championship.
+Möller had scored in Germany's opening game against the Czech Republic and had helped Borussia Dortmund to retain the Bundesliga title.

 None of Germany's kickers had ever taken a penalty in a major tournament.